 ADHD medications are used to improve children's ability to concentrate and work.
 Sometimes a doctor must prescribe different medications or different dosages before finding the best treatment for a child.
 Doctors and parents need to carefully monitor children taking medications for ADHD.

-Side effects of ADHD medicines include:
+Side effects of ADHD medicines can include:

 Most side effects are minor and improve with time.
 In some cases, doctors may lower a medication dosage to relieve side effects.